keeganmjgreen/3D-Printed-Sensors-Development-Platform/Using-SolidWorks-to-Customize-Your-Force-Sensor.md

     <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Using-SolidWorks-to-Customize-Your-Force-Sensor/Edit-Feature.png" style="zoom:50%;" /> \
     ​

  3. Drag the arrow showing the extrusion depth from the beam surfaces, which will snap to the nearest millimeter, or [directly adjust the *Depth* parameter in the left pane to achieve finer resolution](Using-SolidWorks-to-Customize-Your-Force-Sensor/03/3.png).
-Our default is 1 mm. \
+Our default is 2 mm.
+We often use 1 mm. \
     ​

  4. Select *OK*.